matrix-org/matrix-spec-proposals/proposals/2409-appservice-edus.md

 ### Changes to the registration file

-In order that appservices don't get flooded with EDUs, appservices have to opt-in to receive them by setting `push_ephemeral` to true.
+In order that appservices don't get flooded with EDUs, appservices have to opt-in to receive them by setting `receive_ephemeral` to true.
 A registration file could look like following:

 ```yaml
 id: "IRC Bridge"